thewca/wca-registration/README.md

 - `swagger.yaml` is automatically generated when you run `rake rswag:specs:swaggerize` in the docker container (see "Running the tests" for instructions to run a command in the docker container)
 - With the server running, you can go to localhost:/3001/api-docs to view the swagger-ui

+*NOTE:* Using RSwag can make test definitions appear convoluted.
+For example:
+- You cannot stub requests with WebMock in a `response` block - you have to add a `context` block before the `response` block where the request is stubbed.
+If you have 4 consecutive tests with 4 different stubbed endpoints, you have to add a `context` block before each test defined in a `response`.
+It is annoying, but it is the price we pay for the convenience of RSwag

 ### Running certain tests only

 Tests are grouped by "context" into success/fail groups.
 Add the `-e` flag to run tests matching search terms.
 So: